On learning Whittle index policy for restless bandits with scalable regret: Conclusion

 \section{Conclusion}

-In this paper, we present a Thompson sampling based reinforcement learning algorithm for restless bandits.
-We show that the Bayesian regret of our algorithm with respect to an oracle that applies the Whittle index policy of the true model is either $\tildeO(nm \sqrt{T})$ or $\tildeO(n^2 \sqrt{T})$ or $\tildeO(n^{1.5} \sqrt{T})$ depending on assumptions on the model.
+In this paper, we present a Thompson-sampling based reinforcement learning algorithm for restless bandits.
+We show that the Bayesian regret of our algorithm with respect to an oracle that applies the Whittle index policy of the true model is either $\tildeO(nm \sqrt{T})$, $\tildeO(n^2 \sqrt{T})$, $\tildeO(n^{1.5} \sqrt{T})$ or $\tildeO(n \sqrt{T})$ depending on assumptions on the model.
 These are in contrast to naively using any standard RL algorithm, which will have a regret that scales exponentially in $n$.
-Thus, our results illustrate that a learning algorithm which leverages the structure of the model can significantly improve regret compared to model-agnostic algorithms.
+Our results are also applicable to the rested multi-armed bandit setting, where the Whittle index policy is the same as the Gittins index and is optimal.
+All in all, our results illustrate that a learning algorithm which leverages the structure of the model can significantly improve regret compared to model-agnostic algorithms.

-\begin{acks} This research was funded in part by the Innovation for Defence Excellence and Security (IDEaS) Program of the Canadian Department of National Defence through grant CFPMN2-037, and Fonds de Recherche du Quebec-Nature et technologies (FRQNT). \end{acks}